iRulu 7″ Android 4.0

 The $199 iRulu 7″ is a tablet computer that is unlike many of its generation.
 And the ones before it.
-As you will see from our article below.
+As you will see from our review below.

 The looks on this gadget are appealing.
 It’s a nice tablet to look at and use.
-We had no problems to find its controls.
+We had no problems, during tests, to find its controls.
 When we used them, they felt smooth and offered great feedback.

 Non QWERTY keyboard